How To Actually Travel Well for $50 A Day

 I actually have heard of others doing it on $10-15/day.
 But sometimes, I do wonder if they realize or even care how much they are giving up, just so they can be “traveling” in a foreign country.
 Is it worth it to wait for hours in the blazing sun hoping to hitch a ride?
-Or hoping to meet someone nice so you see if you can take a hot shower?
+Or hoping to meet someone nice so you see if you can take a hot shower at their place?
 There’s something to be said about just having that story to tell, but day in day out of this can get exhausting

 Before I continue, I should say this: to each his own.
 You need to first figure out WHY you travel.

 I travel on a budget when I’m in Japan, but I still want to eat ramen noodles and sushi.
 I want to go a hedgehog cafe and pet one of those cute fuckers.
 I want to try Fugu (blowfish) and hope I don’t die.
 Personally, if I’m there just eating rice balls 3 meals a day or boiled spaghetti so I don’t collapse from starvation, I might as well be at home.
 This is me.
 I want to make the most of my visits to all these amazing countries, but also still be mindful of my budget.
 Here’s how I do it.

 Don’t Set A Hard Budget